-Let's Keep It Civil: Election Cycle Survival Tips for Families
+Let's Keep It Civil: Election Survival Tips for Families

-In a Psychology Today article, the following tips were suggested to help reduce election-related stress:
+Psychology Today suggests the following tips to help reduce election-related stress:

 1. Limit media exposure including social media